 He said,

-“On September 2, 2015, my wife was admitted to a maternal and child centre at FESTAC Town for bed rest.
-But when we got there, she was diagnosed with severe pre-eclampsia and we were advised by a doctor that she would have to deliver through a caesarean section that night.
+“I met my wife Favour, sometime in June 2014 and by May 31, 2015, we had our traditional marriage in her father’s compound in Umuokwara Umucheke Okwe in the Onuimo council area.“I went to the village with my people and performed all the traditional rites to marry my wife in the presence of her people.“On September 2, 2015, my wife was admitted to a maternal and child centre at FESTAC Town for bed rest.
+But when we got there, she was diagnosed with severe pre-eclampsia and we were advised by a doctor that she would have to deliver through a caesarean section that night.“The pregnancy was only seven months old then.
+I called her father and he spoke with the doctor and gave the go ahead with the operation.
+I also called my wife’s elder brothers to notify them.”

 He said after signing the operation consent form in the presence of another relative, his wife was delivered of a baby boy, who was named Kayomikun, Chimdinso, Destiny, Sunday, Patrick, Njoku.